Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <br />

 <h3>Toggle Switches</h3>
-Some data-tables will be used to display “settings” content.
+Some data-tables will be used to display "settings" content.
 In these instances a checkbox is not ideal for the experience, as it can be confusing to the user when pre-selected settings are displayed.
 Switches make the action and intent more clear to the user for these tasks.
 Therefore, if switches are present, checkboxes should not; the two should never be used in the same table.
 Since switches replace the functionality of checkboxes they should be the first column of the data-table.
 <br />
 <br />
 <br />